Parathyroid disease

 Many conditions are associated with disorders of the function of the parathyroid gland.
 Some disorders may be purely anatomical resulting in an enlarged gland which will raise concern.
 Such benign disorders, such as parathyroid cyst, are not discussed here.
 Parathyroid diseases can be divided into those causing hyperparathyroidism, and those causing hypoparathyroidism.

 Comparison

 Hyperparathyroidism and related conditions

 The single major disease of parathyroid glands is overactivity of one or more of the parathyroid lobes, which make too much parathyroid hormone, causing a potentially serious calcium imbalance.
 This is called hyperparathyroidism; it leads to hypercalcemia, kidney stones, osteoporosis, and various other symptoms.
 Hyperparathyroidism was first described in 1925 and the symptoms have collectively become known as "moans, groans, stones, and bones."
 By far, the most common symptom is fatigue, but depression, memory loss, and bone aches are also very common.
 Primary hyperparathyroidism is relatively more common in postmenopausal women.
+Continuous ambulatory peritoneal dialysis(CAPD) In CAPD, the lining of the abdomen acts as a natural filter, and dialysis fluid is introduced into and removed from the abdominal cavity through a catheter.
+While kidney dialysis technicians are not directly involved in the day-to-day administration of CAPD continuous ambulatory peritoneal dialysis (CAPD), they play an important role in supporting and educating patients, ensuring they have the knowledge and resources needed to manage their treatment effectively.
 The primary treatment for this disease is the surgical removal of the faulty gland.